 The position the plate umpire establishes behind the catcher.
 A heel/toe stance is recommended.
-The legs are at least shoulder width apart or wider.
-The pelvic area (belt buckle) aligned with a spot between the top middle and the outside corner of the plate.
+The legs are shoulder width or wider.
+The shoulders and body are relatively square to the plate, with the pelvic area aligned with a spot between the top middle and the outside corner of the plate.
 For the heel/toe, the slot foot should be in the slot pointing directly at the pitching plate and in line with or slightly in front of an imaginary line extended from the catcher's heels.
 The non-slot foot is behind the catcher in line with or slightly in front of an imaginary line extending from the heel of the slot foot.
 This foot may angle up to 45 degrees.

-Starting Positions - Base Umpires - 4 Umpire System
+Starting Positions - Base Umpires - 3 Umpire System

-With no runners on, U1 and U3's preliminary starting position should be 5-6 meters (18 feet) behind the base, 15-30 cm (6-12 inches) off the line (measured from the outside of the foot closest to the foul line.)
-U2's preliminary starting position should be 5-6 meters (18 feet) back, on the 1^{st} base side of 2^{nd} base, just short of the leading edge.
+With no runners on, U1 and U3 are to be 6 meters (18 feet) behind their respective bases, 15 cm (6 inches) off the line (measured from the outside of the foot closest to their respective foul line.)

+With a runner on 1st base only, U3 should be in a line with 3rd and 2nd base, 6 meters (18 feet) back, just short of the leading edge.